 Actually, let’s first quickly clear up all this naming nonsense.
 There are quite a few models of Rollei 35, and while the range seems crowded and convoluted at first, it’s pretty easy to keep track of where each camera sits relative to the others in chronology and features.

 To simplify things as best we can, we start with the Rollei 35.
 This was the original model, and featured an incredibly sharp Tessar lens (40mm/3.5).
 For a while, this was the only version available.
 Later, a model with a faster Sonnar lens (40mm/2.8) would be released.
 This version was named 35S, and to differentiate the Tessar model from the Sonnar model, the original Tessar equipped cameras henceforth were named 35T.
-These cameras all featured old-fashioned Selenium light meters (match needle style) for meter-assisted manual shooting.
+These cameras all featured CdS light meters (of the old-fashioned match needle variety, top-mounted for those sneaky street shooters) for meter-assisted manual shooting.
 Up to this point, all Rollei 35 cameras were essentially the same machine with minor academic differences and one of a possible two lenses.
 Easy peasy.

 Economy models were soon built, with fewer features, inferior materials, and a low-spec lens.
 These are the 35B (with a Selenium light meter), 35C (without a light meter), and 35LED (electronic meter).
 Achtung!
 These models should be vigorously avoided.